 We may be either over or under sensitized to anger based on what we experienced in childhood.
 A child who experiences aggression or constant conflict at home may become desensitized to anger, or unaware that their tone or comments are perceived as anger by others.
 For some, exposure to constant anger in childhood may foster coping strategies and resilience in the face of conflict.
 For others, it may lead to a propensity to engage in aggressive or violent behavior.

-Realistically, we all get angry, say and perhaps even do things that are unwise and inflammatory; especially, in the “heat of the moment.”
+Realistically, we all get angry.
+We say, and perhaps even do, things that are unwise and inflammatory; especially, in the “heat of the moment.”
 We can learn from our missteps by reviewing—when we have cooled down—what it was that raised the intensity of the conflict and how to go back and rectify the situation.
 Healthy conflict resolution strengthens relationships.
 A key is communicating with one another in a way that both parties feel understood.
 To do this, the parties should be able to:

 - Express their feelings and thoughts and believe that the other person better understands them